 - Thou Shalt Not Steal the Time of Them that Follow Thee.

-In less than two weeks TEDx Tokyo will have its unveiling.
-I will be advising some of the presenters on site the day before TEDx and pointing them to this particular post and other resources in the days ahead.
+In less than two weeks TEDx Tokyo 2009 will have its unveiling.
+I am advising some of the presenters on site the day before TEDx and pointing them to this particular post and other resources in the days ahead.
 There is not one best way to speak at a TED conference, there are many different ways.
 But what the good presentations have in common is that they were created carefully and thoughtfully with the audience in mind and were delivered with passion, clarity, brevity, and always with "the story" of it (whatever it is) in mind.
 So let the list of 10 above be your general guide.
 In addition, take a look at some of the TED presentations below.
 They all follow a different style but were effective and memorable in their own way.

 • Presenting fully naked, no slides, no script